eclipse-tractusx/traceability-foss/docs/user-guide.md

 The Trace-FOSS dashboard is the main entrance of the application.
 It provides an overview of the company's parts:
 1. Total of company's parts;
-1. Total of parts with quality alerts / investigations;
+1. Total of parts with quality alerts/investigations;
-1. Latest received quality alerts / investigations;
+1. Latest received quality alerts/investigations;
 1. Percentage of each quality alert type;
 1. Evolution of quality alerts over time;
 1. Number of parts per country registered in Trace-FOSS (withing network)